maemo-leste/maemo-leste.github.io/content/maemo-leste-update-december-2020.rst

 https://github.com/maemo-leste/hildon-desktop-rotation-support/blob/maemo/beowulf-devel/scripts/usr/bin/hildon-desktop-rotate-touchscreen.sh

-Qt 5
+Qt5
 ----

-The Qt5 port is in a usable enough state that it is currently available in the main repositories; some of the users might even already have it on your device!
+The Qt5 port is in a usable enough state that it is currently available in the main repositories; some of the users might even already have it on their devices!

 The main features: